 provides SGC with attachment 4 of TD598 for their consideration after WTSA-24.

-WP2-3: WP2 instructs SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.
+WP2-2: WP2 instructs SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.

+WP2-3: WP2 agreed the outgoing Liaison Statement on UAV and satellite communications, TD684-R2

+WP2-4: WP2 agreed the outgoing Liaison Statement on Questions to SG17, TD686

 4.2 TSAG-RG-IEM “Rapporteur Group on Industry Engagement, Metrics”